-Objectives and Activities

-Objects and Aims
+Objectives and Activities - Objects and Aims

 The principal object and aim of the Trust is the operation of a family of Academies to provide free education and care for pupils of different abilities between the ages of 4 and 19.
-Specifically to enable each child to realise his or her full academic, creative and physical potential and to develop positive social and moral values.
+Specifically to enable each child to realise their full academic, creative and physical potential and to develop positive social and moral values whilst following a broad and balanced curriculum.

 Objectives, Strategies and Activities